richfelker/bakelite/README.md

    associated with a particular role/identity, unless separate signing keys will be used for each tree being backed up.

+   To exclude files matching certain patterns from backups, create a file named `exclude` containing one pattern per line.
+Patterns are a superset of standard glob pattern functionality, intended to match `.gitignore` conventions, except that inversion using leading `!` is not supported.
+In particular, `**` can be used to match zero or more path components, final `/` forces only directories to match, and patterns with no `/` (except possibly a final one) can match in any directory (they have an implicit `**/` prefix).

 7. Run the first backup.

         bakelite backup -v